bredikhin/phoenix-postgresql-notify-listen-example/README.md

 functionality with PostgreSQL as we
 [had previously implemented](https://github.com/bredikhin/phoenix-rethinkdb-elm-webpack-example)
 using RethinkDB.
-Does it mean these two databases are completely interchangeable when it comes to building real-time specific applications?
+Does it mean these two databases are completely interchangeable when it comes to building real-time applications?
 It obviously does not.
 Then which one should we use over another?
 Given the fact that our example is very basic and no benchmarking whatsoever is provided, I just can't advise you for or against any of these two.
 Let's, however, look at the facts: